8i/UnityPlugin_Documentation_RTD/docs/source/Troubleshooting.rst

             Make sure that under the PlayerSettings that the targeting GraphicsAPI is GLES3 and that your device supports GLES3.

         HvrActors using PointBlend are not rendering.
             The PointBlend render method does not work on some older mobile devices.
-It is recommended to use PointSprite for Mobile apps.

         HvrRender fails to load Standard shaders
             There is a known issue that on some devices, that when the 'Split Application Binary' option is enabled, the HvrRender component may not be able to load the Standard shaders.
 Go to 'Edit/Project Settings/Player' and make sure that the option 'Split Application Binary' is not checked.